 Blue Eyed Leucistic Ball Pythons (Blue Eyed Lucy)

-To get us started, let’s take a look at the old Blue-Eyed Lucy.
-These snakes are pure white.
+The Blue-Eyed Lucy is pure white.
 That’s not like albinos are ‘white’—we mean genuinely white.
 Depending on how clean their genetics are, blue-eyed lucies can range from pure snow white to very light ivory.

 Some also have a very light dorsal stripe, i.e., a stripe running along their back.
 But it’s not the fact that they’re pure white that makes them so appealing.
-In addition to being an incredibly pure white, blue-eyed leucistic pythons are unique because their eyes are an icy blue color.
+In addition to being a pure white, blue-eyed leucistic pythons are unique because their eyes are an icy blue color.

 That’s resulted in the price going down quite a lot.
 Today, the price has dipped under $1,000 because the market became saturated.